Constraint of the MINERvA Medium Energy Neutrino Flux using Neutrino-Electron Elastic Scattering: Introduction

 External measurements of hadron production off thin and thick targets have recently improved neutrino flux predictions substantially, but remaining uncertainties of order 10\%~\cite{Abe:2014nox,Aliaga:2016oaz} will begin affecting neutrino oscillation measurements in the next decade as oscillation measurements become dominated by systematic uncertainties.
 Neutrino flux uncertainties are already the limiting uncertainty for measurements of neutrino interaction cross section measurements, which are themselves significant sources of systematic uncertainty in neutrino oscillation measurements~\cite{Abe:2018wpn,NOvA:2018gge}.

 Measurements of the neutrino flux in near detectors require a standard-candle process with a known cross section.
 Significant uncertainties in neutrino-nucleus scattering cross sections make these processes poor standard candle options.
+Neutrino-nucleus interactions with low hadronic recoil energy (sometimes called "low-nu" interactions) have a cross section that is approximately constant with neutrino energy, and therefore can be used to measure the shape of the neutrino flux.

 Neutrino scattering on electrons is a precisely calculable electroweak process, although its cross section is small -- three orders of magnitude less than neutrino-nucleus scattering.
 The \minerva~collaboration demonstrated~\cite{Park:2015eqa} use of this process as a constraint on the neutrino flux in the Low Energy (LE) configuration of the Neutrinos from the Main Injector (NuMI) beam at Fermilab.
 This paper presents a similar measurement in the NuMI Medium Energy (ME) beam.
 Increases in both total exposure and in neutrino flux per proton-on-target in the ME configuration provide a factor of nine increase in statistics over \minerva's earlier LE measurement.
 Improvements in systematic uncertainties arising from better knowledge of neutrino-nucleus scattering and improved understanding of the electron energy scale in the \minerva~ detector have also significantly reduced the total systematic uncertainty.

+This measurement provides a precise constraint on the normalization of the neutrino flux prediction at MINERvA, and is complimentary to flux measurements using low hadronic recoil energy (``low-nu") neutrino-nucleus interactions, which can be used to measure the shape of the neutrino flux as as a function of energy.
+Measurements of the flux shape using low-nu events have been made by MINERvA for the LE beam~\cite{DeVan:2016rkm} and are on-going for the ME beam.

 This paper is organized as follows.
 The NuMI neutrino beam and its simulation is discussed in Sec.~\ref{sec:numi}, the \minerva~ detector in Sec.~\ref{sec:minerva}, the neutrino-elastic scattering measurement in Sections~\ref{sec:event_selection}-\ref{sec:systematics}, and the use of this measurement to reduce uncertainties in the neutrino flux in Sec.~\ref{sec:flux}.
 Conclusions are presented in Sec.~\ref{sec:conclusion}.